Aliases for HOXA2 Gene

 GeneCards Summary for HOXA2 Gene

 HOXA2 (Homeobox A2) is a Protein Coding gene.
 Diseases associated with HOXA2 include Microtia, Hearing Impairment, And Cleft Palate and Microtia.
 Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Developmental Biology.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is HOXB2.

 UniProtKB/Swiss-Prot Summary for HOXA2 Gene